MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ![screenshot](https://raw.githubusercontent.com/MaxBittker/sandspiel/master/Screenshot.png)

-## Why I love falling sand games 2/3
+## Why I love falling sand games

-I think I loved these games so much because their mode of play was creative and scientific in a way that activated my imagination.
-Playing with the elements means asking questions, building experiments, and inventing your own play.
+I think I love these games so much because their mode of play is creative and scientific in a way that activates your imagination.
+Playing with the elements means asking questions, building experiments, and inventing your own games.

 > "What does fungus do?"